Prefix Blocks

 Nesting

-Prefix blocks can be nested.
+Prefix blocks can be nested: an opener inside a block body introduces a deeper body.
 The prefixes accumulate from the outermost block inward.

 key value